737 Naval Air Squadron: Naval Anti-Submarine School (1949 - 1957)

-At RNAS Portland (1959 - 1983)
+Anti-Submarine Operational Flying School (1959 - 1983)

-737 NAS reformed again on the 28 August 1959 at RNAS Portland as the Royal Navy Anti-Submarine Wafare School acquiring Westland Whirlwind HAR.3 from the remains of 815 NAS which disbanded.
+737 Naval Air Squadron reformed again on 28 August 1959 at RNAS Portland (HMS Osprey), Portland, as the Royal Navy Anti-Submarine Warfare School acquiring Westland Whirlwind HAR.3, a British licence-built version of the United States Sikorsky H-19 Chickasaw, from the remains of 815 Naval Air Squadron which disbanded.
 It then took on Westland Whirlwind HAS.7 roughly 1 month later.
+A couple of Westland Whirlwind HAS.22 were added to strength in February 1960, whilst an anti-submarine variant these being used for search and rescue duties until July 1961, when they were transferred to a reformed 771 Naval Air Squadron.

-From July 1962 the squadron operated Westland Wessex HAS.1, then in October 1967 it took on deliveries of Westland Wessex HAS.3.
-Taking over from 829 NAS, in June 1970, 737 NAS became responsible for the Wessex Flights aboard the remaining County Class Destroyers.
+From July 1962 the squadron converted to Westland Wessex, a development of the Sikorsky H-34 produced under licence by Westland, initially the HAS.1 variant, a utility and anti-submarine warfare helicopter, and then in October 1967 it took on deliveries of Westland Wessex HAS.3, an improved anti-submarine version.
+737 Naval Air Squadron took over from 829 Naval Air Squadron in June 1970, the responsibility for the Wessex Flights aboard the remaining County-class destroyers During the 'Cod Wars' of 1973 and 1975-76 several of these Flights were deployed aboard Royal Fleet Auxiliary ships.